-Another way to establish paternity is to have the court order scientific paternity testing.
-This procedure is handled through the Petition to Determine Paternity and for Related Relief (see below).
-Once Paternity is established (through scientific paternity testing if necessary) then custody, visitation, time-sharing and parental responsibility can be established.Have a look at our Florida Petition to Determine Paternity & Other Relief web-powered instructions page.
-Our Web-Powered instruction pages are very popular with Pro Se filers mostly because of the hyperlinks to the supporting forms and to the applicable Florida statutes.
-They make it so much easier for you to prepare your forms on your own.
-Web-Powered Instructions
+Have a look at our Florida Petition to Determine Paternity & Other Relief web-powered instructions page.
+These pages are very popular with Pro Se filers mostly because of the hyperlinks to the supporting forms and to the applicable Florida statutes.

 FAMILY LAW FORM 12.905(d), the Supplemental Petition For Temporary Modification Amendment Of Custody For Children Of Custodial Parent Activated, Deployed, Or Temporarily Assigned To Military Service, should be used when a parent seeks a temporary modification of custody because the custodial parent is activated, deployed, or temporarily assigned to military service.

-The guide helps you navigate the court process and court procedures once you file with easy to follow checklists, links to websites, important addresses & phone numbers, and much more.
-Available as an e-book download. ($9.95)
+The Self Help Guides' Modifying Child Custody & Visitation in Florida helps you navigate the court process and procedures once you file your documents with easy to follow checklists, links to websites, important addresses & phone numbers, and much more.